uoregon-libraries/slip-printer/README.md

    development.
 It may be better to have a production API key separately from your development key.

 Run the stack! `docker-compose up`.
-Make sure you rebuild whenever code changes, or else you can manually mount your dirs into the running container, but a rebuild is fast enough that I'm not bothering with that for now.
+If you don't use the docker overrides to mount local files into the running container, you'll need to rebuild and restart the container when you change code.

 ### Production